ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

       Seeking does not work if the player is in the *IDLE* state.
 Make sure to check the *state* variable before attempting to seek.
 Additionally, for the *video* media :ref:`provider <mediaformats>`, the player can only seek to portions of the video that are already loaded.
 Other media providers do not have this additional restriction.

-.. describe:: stop
+.. describe:: STOP

    Stop playback of the current playlist entry and unload it.
 The player will revert to the *IDLE* state and the poster image will be shown.
 No parameters.

-.. describe:: volume ( percentage:Number )
+.. describe:: VOLUME ( percentage:Number )

    Change the audio volume of the player to a certain percentage (e.g. *90*).
 If the player is muted, it will automatically be unmuted when a volume event is sent.